The Albert Dawson Educational Trust

 Governance and Leadership

-The trust is governed by five trustees who bring expertise in education, finance, and charitable giving.
-The trustees meet quarterly to review applications and make funding decisions.
-The trust maintains a relatively low administrative overhead, with most funds going directly to beneficiaries.
+The trust is governed by six trustees who oversee the grant-making activities and strategic direction.
+The trust maintains a relatively low administrative overhead, with most funds going directly to beneficiaries and grant programmes.

 How to Apply